 Although Hunter is not the largest manufacturer of programmable HVAC thermostats, those they do offer are efficient, good-quality thermostats that do the job just as well as any thermostat available, while costing less than most.

-A third line of Hunter thermostats includes several touch-screen models that are so intuitive to program that they require almost no instruction.
-They are generally sold as "five-minute" thermostats, so-named because the installation procedure is said to take no more than 5 minutes.
-These models include the 44905, 44272, 44860 and 44377.
+A third line of Hunter thermostats includes several touchscreen models that are so intuitive to program that they require almost no instruction.
+They are generally sold as "five-minute" thermostats, so-named because the installation procedure is said to take no more than five minutes.
+These models include the 44905, 44272, 44860, and 44377.

 - Press the DAY/TIME button.
 The hour display on the screen should be flashing.

 - Use the UP/DOWN arrow keys until the hour display reads the correct hour.